Onheiron/PY-birds-vs-bats/README.md

   - Pass-through: while stealth (non-tangible) it passes through bats, obstacles and loot.
   - Power (press ↑ while rising): become tangible for a short window and deal heavy damage to nearby enemies.
   - Power also grants a short speed boost (speed = 6) for the power duration.
-- PATCHWORK bird and `patchwork_egg` (uncommon): per-character multicolor sprite for visual variety.
+- PATCHWORK bird and `patchwork_egg` (uncommon): triggers all synergy effects of other birds.
 - GOLD bird and `gold_egg` (rare): special scoring bird (higher passive score / fast speed).
 - Blue sprint behaviour fixed: sprint now times out correctly and the bird returns to its normal color when the boost ends.
 - Despawn: bats and loot older than 60 seconds are cleaned up automatically to avoid screen clutter.